-Measure 5-1.1.2
+Measure 27

 Target Results

 Conformance with strategies for non-timber benefits identified in plans.
 Target of 100 percent compliance (0).
 Canfor completed no harvesting or road construction activities during the reporting period.
-Brushing and weeding activities were reviewed with First Nations and no important sites were identified.
+Brushing and weeding activities were reviewed with First Nations and no important sites were identified for protection.
 As such no plans were implemented that required strategies for provision of non-timber benefits.
 This indicator target is considered met.

 Target Met

-✓ Yes No Pending
+No Pending

 Recommendations and Next Steps

 References

+No Recommendations and Next Steps

-5-1.1.3 - Participants forest management activities will not negatively impact established recreational sites and trails
+28 - Participants forest management activities will not negatively impact established recreational sites and trails

-Measure 5-1.1.3 Target Results 100 percent of Participants road building and harvesting Canfor completed no harvesting or road activities will take place outside of established construction activities during the reporting period. recreation sites and trails.
-A variance is allowed in the As such there was no potential or actual impact to event there is a compelling forest health or safety established recreation sites and trails.
+Measure 5-1.1.3 Target Results 100 percent of Participants road building and harvesting Canfor completed no harvesting or road activities will take place outside of established construction activities during the reporting per recreation sites and trails.
+A variance is allowed in the As such there was no potential or actual impact event there is a compelling forest health or safety established recreation sites and trails.
 The concern and that appropriate permissions are obtained. indicator is considered achieved.